By Louise Misiewicz

 John earns £35,000 from his employment income and £5,000 from his property portfolio.
 He does not think that he will be affected by the budget changes because he is not a higher rate taxpayer.
 But he is wrong because this is how his property business is illustrated:

 £35,000 mortgage interest rate costs

 £5,000 other costs

 In the above scenario, and also taking into account his employment income, John’s tax liability would have been £5,880 in the pre-budget announcement world.
-Now, with the budget changes, his tax will increase by £6,523 because of the mortgage interest relief capping.
+Now, with the budget changes, his tax will increase by £6,523 because of Section 24 mortgage interest relief cap.